Steps of Radiation Therapy Treatment

 - The number and types of beams needed to treat the area

 - The number of radiation treatments you will need

 - The amount of radiation you will receive at each treatment appointment

 Treatments plans are different for each person.
-Some treatment plans last only 1 day and others may last several weeks.
+Some treatment plans are given in only 1 day and others may be given over several weeks.
 On average, radiation treatments are given daily for 4 to 5 weeks.

 Treatments are given Monday to Friday between 8:00 AM and 6:00 PM.

 If a statutory holiday occurs during your treatment, your schedule will be adjusted so that you still get the right number of treatments.

 Check in at the reception desk on level 1B or 2B of Princess Margaret Cancer Centre.